surniaulula/wpsso-tune-image-editors/readme.txt

 The WPSSO Tune WP Image Editors (aka WPSSO TIE) add-on provides this missing WordPress feature &mdash; it automatically applies a default amount of sharpening to all JPEG images resized by the WordPress ImageMagick editor.

-WPSSO TIE is compatible with all image compression / optimization plugins &mdash; it applies sharpening during the image resize operation, so the resulting resized image can be optimized as usual.
+**WPSSO TIE is compatible with all image compression / optimization plugins** &mdash; it applies sharpening during the image resize operation, so the resulting resized image can be optimized afterwards as usual.

 <div style="clear:both"></div>